Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Rainwalker/Buoyant Guardian Aegis.md

   - None
 ---
 *Rainwalker’s wielder releases the unfolded parasol to float freely in the air beside her.*
-This Evocation waives the penalties for flurrying a [[full defense]] action (Exalted, p.
+This Evocation waives the penalties for flurrying a [[Full Defense]] action (Exalted, p.
 196) with a non-attack action.
 In addition, she frees up a hand until her next turn and may reflexively ready a weapon or other object, although she may recall [[Rainwalker]] to her hand at any time before her next turn.
-If this Evocation is used to flurry a [[full defense]] with a defend other action (Exalted, p.
+If this Evocation is used to flurry a [[Full Defense]] with a defend other action (Exalted, p.
 196), the distance at which the wielder may protect her ward extends to short range.

 ## Resonant

-This Evocation’s duration extends to one scene. [[Rainwalker]] only levitates when the wielder takes a [[full defense]] action.
+This Evocation’s duration extends to one scene. [[Rainwalker]] only levitates when the wielder takes a [[Full Defense]] action.